TedHusted/awake/awake.md/awake.md

 “Only almost! — I’ll have to tweak our settings,” jokes Heather.
 All three smile and sip from their champagne glasses together.

-A photobot pauses in front of the threesome, waiting for permission.
+A photobot pauses in front of the three women, waiting for permission.
 Heather looks at Elena for approval, and then nods to the bot, leaning into the couple for the click op.

 “Hey, speaking of Pulse,” says Heather, after the bot slips away, “my Association referrals suddenly improved quite a bit.
 Are you tweaking the algorithm?”

 “Every day!”
-Elena smiles and says, I’ll pass along the praise to our engineers.”
+Elena smiles and says, “I’ll pass along the praise to our engineers.”

 The couple turn and continue into the main room.
 Heather moves off to greet another couple.
 She recognizes both of them from her contact list.
-Heather waves and welcomes her patrons with a group text using their implants.
+Heather waves while she welcomes her patrons with a group text using their implants.
 The server bot follows her across the room.

 Throughout the night, other guests come up to the Pulse table and praise the Association algorithm.
 The CTO Adrian Cho is also at the table, looking uncomfortable in a rented tux.